nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 be most sensitive to changes in depth.
 However, looking at the values we get out here, it's actually most sensitive to changes in flange thickness.

+This is an interesting way to force yourself to think, as after ruminating on this for a minute or two, it makes perfect sense.
+Each of the flanges is as far from the centroid of the section as you can get, so changes in flange thickness will have a greater effect on the second moment of area—plus there's one at the top and one at the bottom, so a 1mm adjustment in our flange thickness value will result in two flanges each getting 1mm thicker.

 However, that's sort of beside the point.
 Here, what you can see is that I have a function that can compute the second moment of area of an I-beam section, and that will also give the partial derivatives of that value with respect to each of the section's parameters that we pass in.
 This is exactly what we were after to enable gradient-based optimisation.